UPDATED: JULY 05, 2023 | 3 MIN READ

 Did the state implement the ACA’s Medicaid expansion?

 Enrollment in Georgia Medicaid has rapidly increased since the COVID-19 pandemic.
 However, Georgia has not accepted federal Medicaid expansion.
-The state planned to partially expand with a work requirement, but CMA revoked the work requirement approval in late 2021.
+The state planned to expand with a work requirement partially, but CMA revoked the work requirement approval in late 2021.
 As a result, Georgia’s partial Medicaid expansion has been postponed.

 Georgia ACA Open Enrollment dates